Saudi Arabia expels Canadian ambassador over criticism

 Among the arrested activists is Samar Badawi, whose writer brother Raif Badawi was arrested in Saudi Arabia in 2012 and later sentenced to 1,000 lashes and 10 years in prison for insulting Islam while blogging.

 His case long has been raised by international human rights groups and Western diplomats, including Canadians, who have called on Saudi Arabia to free him.
-His wife, Ensaf Haidar, lives in Canada and received Canadian citizenship in July at a Canada Day ceremony.
+His wife, Ensaf Haidar, lives in Canada and received Canadian citizenship in July at a Canada Day ceremony with their three children.

 Freeland tweeted about the arrests on Thursday.